Can I just come for a holiday?

 Travel is not included in our pricing; there are just too many options and variables.
 Please ask us for advice and to confirm your travel arrangements are workable.
 You can co-ordinate with other clients on the Sail YSL Facebook page.

-In Greece, we usually provide the initial essentials such as condiments, first loaf of bread, tea, coffee, first milk etc. Thereafter we ask clients to chip into a kitty. €50 per person per week is normally a good starting point, depending on how often you want to eat in tavernas versus cooking on board.
+We usually provide the essentials such as condiments, tea, coffee, milk etc. and all holidays and practical courses include breakfast on board.
+Apart from our Treat Yourself all-inclusive package, we then ask clients to chip into a kitty. €50 per person per week is normally a good starting point, depending on how often you want to eat in tavernas versus cooking on board.

 What's on board the yacht?
 Do I need to bring my own lifejacket?

 Bedding and ordinary towels are supplied but not beach towels.
-There is usually snorkelling equipment available on board too.
-Again, feel free to bring your own.
+There is usually snorkelling equipment available on board too but feel free to bring your own if you prefer.

 Galley equipment is supplied but if you have any special needs or requests, it’s advisable to bring your own supplies.
-We normally provide condiments and other basics.
+We generally have condiments and other basics on board.

-A useful tip is to bring a tube of hand-wash liquid to cut down on the amount of clothing you need to pack – and there are usually clothes pegs on board too 🙂
+A useful tip is to bring a tube of hand-wash liquid to cut down on the amount of clothing you need to pack – and there are clothes pegs on board too 🙂 We provide a packing list to guide you.

 If you would like to buy your own specialist clothing, please get in touch – as a Gill reseller, we can offer you a discount.